todar/VBA-Userform-EventListener/README.md

 ```

 ## Note
 This is in the early stages, so feel free to use it as you wish.
-Currently the events emitted are pretty simple: Click, DblClick, MouseOver, MouseOut, MouseMove, MouseDown, and MouseUp.
+Currently the events emitted are pretty simple: Click, DoubleClick, MouseOver, MouseOut, MouseMove, MouseDown, and MouseUp.

 As I have time I'll be adding more events and seeing if I have any needed improvements.

-Feel free to do a pull request if you added to it!
+Feel free to do a pull request if you added to it or improved it in any way!